 As a cis-hetero, able-bodied, man, I openly invite challenges, in whatever form because if I am causing the damage, I have no right to fragility.
 I am not a guru (a word appropriated from my culture, by the way), and believe me, I am also still learning.
 On my journey thus far I have learned to listen (more) and, more importantly, start with keeping my mouth shut.

 So, if you find yourself being ‘called out’ publicly and it is making you feel uncomfortable, embrace that feeling, then:

 - Be better.

 For what is worth I am ‘called out’ a lot; I am better for it.
 I thank all of my people (let me shout out @bristol_teacher, who I hope has never pulled punches when supporting my reflexivity).
-As a result, I don’t understand the doubling down on actions that uphold systemic oppression.
+As a result, I don’t see the value in doubling down on actions that uphold systemic oppression.
 Why would I be resistant?
 Because I only made one mistake and people are vilifying me?
 Because I didn’t mean it?
 Or is it that, having made a mistake, I don’t want to admit it?
-I do see why many find this situation challenging but I have rarely (if ever) seen activists continue to call out people after they have reflected, even if they are the people directly impacted by careless actions and words.
+I do see why many find this situation challenging but I have rarely (if ever) seen activists continue to call out people after they have reflected, even if they are the people directly impacted by careless actions and/or words.

 What makes Change?